diptipman/diptipman/README.md

-- 👋 Hi, I’m @diptipman
+- 👋 Hi, I’m @diptipman...
+Thomas Parish.
 - 👀 I’m interested in ...
 Theology.
 Neuroscience.
 Illustrating.
-- 🌱 I’m currently learning ...Theology.
+-- 🌱 I’m currently learning.
+Theology.
 Neuroscience.
 Illustrating
 - 💞️ I’m looking to collaborate on ...Theology.
 Neuroscience.
 Illustrating.
 - 📫 How to reach me ...
 I'm probably busy working or studying or illustrating.
 I am not rich.
 I have to exert effort out of necessity.
 I am busy.
 -